Cleaning Guides

 Now that you’ve ridden your home of the nasty mould, you should learn how to stop it from coming back:

-• Make sure there’s light in the room – Always leave your window blinds and curtains open when you’re at work, so the sunlight would enter your home.
+• Make sure there’s light in the room – Always leave your window blinds and curtains open when you’re at work, so the sunlight will enter your home.

-• Control humidity – if you still find you have high levels of moisture regardless of what you do, then you might need to invest in a dehumidifier or at least moisture traps.
+• Control humidity – If there are still high levels of moisture regardless of what you do, then you might need to invest in a dehumidifier or at least moisture traps.

 • Clean regularly – Even if you don’t necessarily have any leaks, you can still get mould if you hardly ever clean your home.
 The fungi can feed on plenty of surfaces including cardboard, wood and even cotton.
 The cleaner it is, the less of a chance for spores to grow.